HOW TO FILL IN AN ET1 FORM

 - It is important to be accurate if you cannot remember the exact wording of a remark you should add the statement “…or words to that effect” after saying what you think was said.

-- Your experience of working at the organization prior to making the protected disclosure.
+- Your experience of working at the organisation prior to making the protected disclosure.
 Consider questions such as: did you have a good relationship with your colleagues and manager prior to disclosing your concerns?
-Did you receive positive feedback in appraisals or a promotion, award, or recognition for your work?
+Did you receive positive feedback in appraisals or a promotion, award or recognition for your work?
 Did you experience negative treatment or bad working conditions prior to the disclosure?

 5. Legal argument.
 Finally, you should set out the legal argument.
-It is useful to clearly inform the tribunal that you are making a claim under the Public Interest Disclosure Act.
-You can make a statement such as “I was dismissed / treated detrimentally as a result of raising a protected disclosure(s) contrary to the Public Interest Disclosure Act 1998 and/or my dismissal amounts to automatic unfair dismissal under the Employment Rights Act 1996 and/or unlawful detrimental treatment.”
+It is useful to clearly inform the tribunal that you are making a claim under the Public Interest Disclosure Act 1998.
+You can make a statement such as “I was dismissed / treated detrimentally as a result of making a protected disclosure(s) contrary to the Public Interest Disclosure Act 1998 and/or my dismissal amounts to automatic unfair dismissal under the Employment Rights Act 1996 and/or unlawful detrimental treatment.”

-Section 15 provides a space to add further information, for example if you are making a group claim and your claim is linked to other cases you should add the Acas early conciliation certificate number for the other people in your group here.
+Section 15 provides a space to add further information.
+For example, if you are making a group claim and/or your claim is linked to other cases you should add the Acas early conciliation certificate number for the other people in your group here.

 3. What happens once I have submitted my ET1 claim form?